How does SMS Chat work?

 3. Include a Prefilled Message

 The less someone has to work to engage with you, the better your results are going to be.
 That’s why we recommend adding a prefilled message to your SMS Chat form.

 That way, viewers can just enter their personal info and click send.
 They don’t have to worry about articulating their needs.

-For reference, our prefilled message at the time of this writing is just “I’d like to learn more about Text Request.”
+For reference, our prefilled message is, “I’d like to learn more about Text Request.”

 To add a prefilled message:

 1. Go to the Form section of your SMS Chat page and select Edit under Message Prefill